 Types of Ad Copy

 A wide range of platforms offer paid advertising opportunities for companies.
-You can choose one strategy or blend all of these to fit your business goals:
+You can choose one strategy and run with it.
+Alternatively, blend all of the below to fit your business goals:

 7 Ad Copy Best Practices

-Find out how to create trending ads with these ad copy best practices.
-Match a competitive strategy with a team of ad copywriters in your industry to power your next advertising campaign and promote new customer connections.
+Find out how to create trending ads with these ad copy best practices below.
+A quick tip: You can optimize your competitive strategy with a team of ad copywriters in your industry.
+That will power your next advertising campaign and promote new customer connections.

 1. Use Compelling Statistics and Data

-There’s something about numbers that grab attention and clearly communicate information.
-The specific numbers and data you use will depend on your advertising goals.
-Here are some popular examples of statistics and that your ad copy shine:
+There’s something about numbers that grab attention and communicate information effectively.
+The specific numbers and data you use in your ad copy will depend on your content strategy goals.
+Here are some popular examples of statistics that will make your ad copy shine:

 2. Consider Emotional Appeals